 Derivatives and Hedging Transactions Risk.
 The Sub-Adviser may make use of futures, forwards, forward contracts, options, swaps and other forms of derivative instruments.
 The use of derivative instruments exposes the Fund to additional risks and transaction costs.
 These instruments come in many varieties and have a wide range of potential risks and rewards, and may include futures contracts, options (both written and purchased), swaps and forward currency exchange contracts.
 A risk of the Fund's use of derivatives is that the fluctuations in their values may not correlate perfectly with the overall securities markets.
 Additionally, to the extent the Fund is required to segregate or "set aside" (often referred to as "asset segregation") liquid assets or otherwise cover open positions with respect to certain derivative instruments, the Fund may be required to sell portfolio instruments to meet these asset segregation requirements.
 There is a possibility that segregation involving a large percentage of the Fund's assets could impede portfolio management or the Fund's ability to meet redemption requests or other current obligations.
-Opening derivative positions also exposes to the Fund to risk that the counterparty to the transaction defaults.
-Transactions in certain derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives are subject to risks of trading in the OTC markets or on non-U.S. exchanges.
+Opening derivatives are subject to clearance on a U.S. national exchange and to regulatory oversight, while other derivatives are subject to risks of trading in the OTC markets or on non-U.S. exchanges.
 Additional risks associated with derivatives trading include but not limited to: counterparty risk, exchange or swap execution facility risk, collateral risk and market risk.